kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 `tsm3.sh` takes a break of 5 seconds before starting the next process, but this doesn't seem to be important at all.

 We see that our simple start with number `6` takes twice as much time as before.
 Our well known candidate `1624` behaviors quite naturally except that all the other languages are created more than 30 minutes after the first one.
 The same phenomenon can be seen with `2181` as well.
+This is definitely not what I expected.

 I guess the reason is that a lot of parallel processes not only have to be worked off by this machine but also use my Internet connection with 16 Mbit/s.
-That doesn't seem to be too bad because on my Windows machine I listen to a concert on YouTube without any compromise.
+But that doesn't seem to be the case because on my Windows machine I listen to a concert on YouTube without any compromise.
+Some of these processes seem to take extremely long to be finished.
+This is all very irritating and shows that I have to investigate this phenomenon further on.
+So bad.
+I'd like to be happy now, but I ain't.

 Interesting.
 No idea what happens here, but anyway every job seems to be worked off as it should.